vanilla/vanilla/README.md

 integration assistance, theming and migration services, and exclusive features.
 For the very best Vanilla forum experience, you can skip the rest of this technical stuff and [go there directly](http://vanillaforums.com/plans).

-If you professionally run a large community or enterprise forum solution, our cloud solution will make the best technical and economic sense by far.
+If you professionally run a large community or enterprise forum, our cloud solution will make the best technical and economic sense by far.

 ## Self-Hosting Requirements